 There are a lot of hair growth remedies on the market, including some creams, oils, combs, and even LED caps, which have shaky science (if any) behind them.
+As members of the American Society of Hair Restoration Surgery, we take the science of hair growth very seriously.
 The treatments listed below are proven to provide real results, in clinical studies, and are the treatments we make use of in our practice and recommend to our patients:

-One of the factors that not many people are discussing is that there is a definite correlation between the number of platelets and hair growth seen from the treatment.
-This has to do with the individual’s platelet count and overall health.
-As you might guess, those with higher platelet counts see better results.
-This also partly has to do with how the platelets are concentrated – not all PRP systems concentrate and isolate the platelets, in fact, there’s a big range in the products on the market.
+One of the factors that not many people are discussing is that there is a definite correlation between the concentration of these products and hair growth seen from the treatment.
+This is obviously somewhat reliant on the individual’s overall health.
+This also partly has to do with how the platelets are concentrated – not all systems concentrate and isolate the platelets, in fact, there’s a big range in the products on the market.
+As you might guess, those with higher concentrations see better results.
 This is something our physicians are very concerned about, and are doing their best to ensure we get the highest and purest concentrations for our patients.
-Many people ask why PRP is so expensive, and this is part of the answer.
-Better PRP concentration kits tend to be expensive.
-They are at least as expensive as a dermal filler to our practice, and that is why what seems like a simple procedure can be somewhat costly (and why some practices offer cheap alternatives that won’t get you nearly as good of a result for your money).
+Many people ask why hair loss injections are so expensive, and this is part of the answer.
+Better concentration kits tend to be expensive.
+They are at least as expensive as a dermal filler to our practice, and that is why what seems like a simple procedure can be somewhat costly (and why some practhttps://www.reflectionscenter.com/new-jersey-medical-spa/hair-growth-treatments/ices offer cheap alternatives that won’t get you nearly as good of a result for your money).

-Visit our PRP Injections for Hairloss page to learn more.
+Visit our Injections for Hairloss page to learn more.

-Nanofat, sometimes also referred to as “microfat” or “micronized fat”, is a procedure which harnesses the stem cells and growth factors from your own excess fat stores in your midsection, and uses them to stimulate the growth of new cells, or in this case, new hair growth.
+Microfat, sometimes also referred to as “micronized fat”, is a procedure which harnesses the ADSC from your own excess fat stores in your midsection, and uses them to stimulate the growth of new cells, or in this case, new hair growth.
 Very little fat is needed for this procedure, and unlike fat transfer, we’re not adding volume with this procedure.
-Nanofat is performed using only local anesthesia as an outpatient procedure, and most of our patients go to work the next day.
-The difference between PRP and Nanofat is that Nanofat makes use of the best stores of stem cells as well as growth factors in the adult body, your excess belly fat (or love handle fat), whereas PRP can only ever offer growth factors.
-This usually means the result is more significant with a single session of Nanofat vs. PRP injections.
+Microfat is performed using only local anesthesia as an outpatient procedure, and most of our patients go to work the next day.
+The difference between Microfat and Hair Growth Injections is that Microfat makes use of the best stores of ADSC in the adult body, your excess belly fat (or love handle fat), whereas Hair Growth Injections can only provide help in the body’s recovery process, and doesn’t provde the exact cells that will become new hair.
+This usually means the result is more significant with a single session of microfat than it is with 1 session of hair growth injections.

 Microneedling for Hair Growth

 Microneedling has been used for thousands of years to stimulate the skin to remodel and restore itself.
 For the scalp, this helps to stimulate a bigger response by the body, which leads to more activation of dormant follicles and a greater regrowth of hair.
-Microneedling is sometimes used to help the PRP or Nanofat penetrate the scalp, but we are big advocates of injecting these products deep into the scalp, in addition to microneedling, for more comprehensive results.
+Microneedling is sometimes used to help the Hair Growth Injections or Microfat penetrate the scalp, but we are big advocates of injecting these products deep into the scalp, in addition to microneedling, for more comprehensive results.

 Visit our Microneedling page to learn more.